stackitcloud/stackit-cli/docs/stackit_argus_scrape-config_describe.md

   Get details of a scrape configuration with name "my-config" from Argus instance "xxx"
   $ stackit argus scrape-config describe my-config --instance-id xxx

-  Get details of a scrape configuration with name "my-config" from Argus instance "xxx" in a table format
+  Get details of a scrape configuration with name "my-config" from Argus instance "xxx" in JSON format
-  $ stackit argus scrape-config describe my-config --output-format pretty
+  $ stackit argus scrape-config describe my-config --output-format json
 ```

 ### Options